-The MCP3910 digital interface can process communications in Continuous mode, without having to enter an SPI command between each read or write to a register.
+The MCP3918 digital interface can process communications in Continuous mode, without having to enter an SPI command between each read or write to a register.
 This feature allows the user to reduce communication overhead to the strict minimum, which diminishes EMI emissions and reduces switching noise in the system.

 The registers can be grouped into multiple sets for continuous communications.
-The grouping of the registers in the different sets is defined by the READ<1:0> and WRITE bits that control the internal SPI communication address pointer.
-For a graphical representation of the register map sets in function of the READ<1:0> and WRITE bits, please see Table 9-2.
+The grouping of the registers in the different sets is defined by the READ[1:0] and WRITE bits that control the internal SPI Communication Address Pointer.
+For a graphical representation of the register map sets in the function of the READ[1:0] and WRITE bits, please see Table 9-2.

 In the case of a continuous communication, there is only one control byte on SDI to start the communication after a \overline{CS} pin falling edge.
 The part stays within the same communication loop until the \overline{CS} pin returns logic high.
-The SPI internal register address pointer starts by transmitting/receiving the address defined in the control byte.
-After this first transmission/reception, the SPI internal register address pointer automatically increments to the next available address in the register set for each transmission/reception.
-When it reaches the last address of the set, the communication sequence is finished.
-The address pointer loops automatically back to the first address of the defined set and restarts a new sequence with auto-increment (see Table 6-6).
-The undefined or unused addresses are automatically jumped by the address pointer (they are not considered to be part of the register map by the address pointer).
-This internal address pointer automatic selection allows the following functionality:
+The SPI internal Register Address Pointer starts by transmitting/receiving the address defined in the control byte.
+After this first transmission/reception, the SPI internal Register Address Pointer automatically increments to the next available address in the register set for each transmission/reception.
+When it reaches the last address in the set, the communication sequence is finished.
+The Address Pointer loops automatically back to the first address of the defined set and restarts a new sequence with auto-increment (see Table 6-6).
+The undefined or unused addresses are automatically jumped by the Address Pointer (they are not considered to be part of the register map by the Address Pointer).
+This internal Address Pointer automatic selection allows the following functionality:

-- Read one ADC channel data, or all ADC channels continuously - Continuously read the entire register map - · Continuously read or write each separate register - Continuously read or write all configuration registers
+- · Read one ADC channel data continuously - · Continuously read the entire register map - · Continuously read or write each separate register - Continuously read or write all Configuration registers